LawrenceELee/GraphAlgorithmsAndDataStructures-python/README.md

 # GraphAlgorithmsAndDataStructures-python
 Typical data structures and algorithms implemented in python.

+Python built-ins: Lists, Dicts, Sets.

 Data structures:
-- [ ] LinkedList: lists are built-in to python.
+- [ ] LinkedList: TODO: add(), remove().
-- [ ] Stack: add to "top" of stack, remove from "top" of stack.
+- [x] Stack: add to "top" of stack, remove from "top" of stack.
-- [ ] Queue: add to "back" of queue, remove from "front" of queue.
+- [x] Queue: add to "back" of queue, remove from "front" of queue.
+- [ ] Deque: a "double-ended queue" (i.e. and queue that you can push/pop from both the "front" and "back").
 - [ ] Priority Queue (Heap): minimum (minheap) is on top, everything else is greater in value below.
-[ ] Fibonacci Heaps are more efficent in theory, but are complicated to implement, so they are used in real life.
+- [ ] Fibonacci Heaps are more efficent in theory, but are complicated to implement, so they are used in real life.

 Trees (special case of graphs):
-- [ ] Binary tree:
+- [x] Binary tree:
 - [ ] d-ary tree: more general case of binary tree with d children instead of just 2 children.
-[ ] Binary search tree (BST): binary tree with property that leftchild.data < curr.data < rightchild.data throughout tree.
+- [ ] Binary search tree (BST): binary tree with property that leftchild.data < curr.data < rightchild.data throughout tree.

 Self-balancing trees:
 - [ ] B-tree: sort of like a self-balancing BST.